csh970605/csh970605.github.io/_posts/2023-03-29-Data_Preprocessing.md

 ```
 <br>

-+ **Dummy substitution**: Replace missing values with a dummy value: e.g, unknown for categorical or 0 for numerical values.<br>
++ **Dummy substitution**: Replace missing values with a dummy value, e.g., "unknown" for categorical or 0 for numerical values.<br>
-There is an example of conducting Deletion<br>
+There is an example of conducting dummy substitution below.<br>
-You can see the example code below.<br>

 ```py
 from sklearn.impute import SimpleImputer